inovex/justcause/docs/usage.rst

 Usage
 =====

-This sections gives you a detailed explanation how to use JustCause.
+This sections gives you a detailed explanation on how to use JustCause.

 The Reason for DGPs
 ===================